palkan/action_policy/docs/authorization_context.md

 end
 ```

-That means that **all the policies that could be used together MUST share the same set of authorization contexts** (or at least the _parent_ policies contexts must be supersets of the nested policies' contexts).
+That means that **all the policies that could be used together MUST share the same set of authorization contexts** (or at least the _parent_ policies' contexts must be supersets of the nested policies' contexts).

 ## Explicit context